IQSS/dataverse/doc/sphinx-guides/source/developers/big-data-support.rst

 ``./asadmin create-jvm-options "-Ddataverse.files.<id>.upload-redirect=true"``

 With multiple stores configured, it is possible to configure one S3 store with direct upload and/or download to support large files (in general or for specific dataverses) while configuring only direct download, or no direct access for another store.

+The direct upload option now switches between uploading the file in one piece (up to 1 GB by default) and sending it as multiple parts.
+The default can be changed by setting:

+``./asadmin create-jvm-options "-Ddataverse.files.<id>.min-part-size=<size in bytes>"``

+For AWS, the minimum allowed part size is 5*1024*1024 bytes and the maximum is 5 GB (5*1024**3).
+Other providers may set different limits.

 It is also possible to set file upload size limits per store.
 See the :MaxFileUploadSizeInBytes setting described in the :doc:`/installation/config` guide.